keithbradley1/language-analyzer-lazer-powered-cthulhu/README.md

 Domain: The sentence is evaluated to see if it fits into the topic of Healthcare, War, Climate, and Political Correctness.

+##### How it works:
+Our language analyzer takes each of the presidential tweets and runs it through our language_analyzer.py file.
+This file sends the tweets to our tokenizer which then strips the messages down to a list of strings.
+These stripped messages are then run through each module to determine the sentiment, behavior, and domain values.
+The result is printed in the command line for readability.

 ### Example
 ---
 ![Light Example](/readme_images/light_example.png)